faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 ---

-So you could hire a real human editor to do the job.
+So you could hire a real human editor.

-It would be better than using AI to do it.
+It would be better than using AI.

 For instance, running your article through a great publication and its human curators would be a nice option.